Skip to content

 ValueError

-If the defined number of outputs does not match the defined number of classes.
+If a label map is provided without class names, or if the number of outputs does not match the number of classes.

 Source code in salt/models/task.py